slyblao/jenkins_docker_agent/README.md

 # jenkins_docker_agent
 Docker agent integration for Jenkins -- Basically use the Dockerfile to build a container and use it as a build agent for Jenkins (original source  https://devopscube.com/docker-containers-as-build-slaves-jenkins/)

+The difference in my Dockerfile file is that, I'm using openjdk11.